Gribek/people/README.md

 This is a default setup, which uses current settings and the attached database file with some test data.
 If you want to start with an empty database, follow the instructions in [Database setup](#Database-setup).
-Remember that if you make changes to the settings.py file (e.g. renaming the database), you need to rebuild the docker image before running ```docker-compose run``` again:
+Remember that if you make changes to the settings.py file, you need to rebuild the docker image before running ```docker-compose run``` again:
 ```
 docker-compose build
 ```